1. Use warehouse locations

 12. Specialist Warehouse Requirements

 Running a warehouse is always going to be complex but if you need to track stock or manage temperature-sensitive goods it becomes even more difficult and time-consuming.
 In these circumstances a flexible WMS provider who can adapt the system to your needs becomes invaluable.
-If features such as lot tracking, serial number tracking, support for multiple units of measure, FIFI and FIFO management are critical to the effective management of your operation it’s critical that you work with a partner that has experience of these areas and will take the time to understand the nuances of how they need to be implemented in your environment.
+If features such as lot tracking, serial number tracking, support for multiple units of measure, FIFI and FIFO management are critical to the effective management of your operation it’s critical that you work with a partner that has experience in these areas and will take the time to understand the nuances of how they need to be implemented in your environment.

 Let Us Help